kimgoetzke/procedural-generation-2/README.md

   `crate::generation::object`
 - Resources used for both of the above can be found in `crate::generation::resources`
 - Structs and enums used across multiple modules sit in `crate::generation::lib`

+> [!NOTE]
+> When you start the application, the default settings will result in no land or objects being spawned at the
+> origin `cg(0, 0)`, so you'll have to move the camera in any direction to see something

 ### Using Nix Flakes, JetBrains RustRover & Direnv